ARTICLE

 Divergent Boundaries

-divergent boundary is formed by tectonic plates pulling apart from each other.
-Magma wells up as the old crust pulls itself in opposite directions, then cold seawater cools the magma, creating new crust.
+is formed by tectonic plates pulling apart from each other.
+Magma wells up as the old crust pulls itself in opposite directions, then cold cools the magma, creating new crust.
 The upward movement and eventual cooling of this magma has created high ridges on the ocean floor over millions of years.

 Transform Boundaries

 The San Andreas Fault is one of the most active faults on the Ring of Fire.
 It lies on the transform boundary between the North American Plate and the Pacific Plate.
 Measuring about 1,287 kilometers (800 miles) long and 16 kilometers (10 miles) deep, the fault cuts through the western part of California.
-Movement along the fault caused the 1906 San Francisco earthquake, which destroyed nearly 500 city blocks.
+Movement along the fault caused the 1906 San Francisco earthquake, which destroyed nearly 500 blocks.

 The Ring of Fire is also home to hot spots, areas deep inside Earth's mantle from which heat rises.
 This heat melts the rock above it.
 The melted rock, known as magma, often pushes through cracks in the crust to form volcanoes.